TUTORIAL 1: BOLD-CVR based on computer controlled CO2 stimulus

 % specify the root directory to save results

-% specify a sub directory to save parameter maps - this
+% specify a results directory to save parameter maps - this

 % directory can be changed for multiple runs etc.